TheArturthur/CoppermindScraper/Cosmere/Avatar.md

 It is possible for multiple Shards to be held by one Vessel, which modifies the Intent depending on if they are working together in harmony or discord.
 The only known case of this currently is Harmony, held by Sazed.
 When an individual becomes the Vessel of a Shard, their spiritweb is permanently stretched and warped.
 This warping's effects continue even if they later release the power.
 Such beings that took up the power, or even took up a large portion without becoming the Vessel, and later released it, are known as Slivers.

+#### Suitability
+What becoming a Vessel requires above all is [[Connection\|Connection]] to the Shard in question, whether forged artificially or driven by a natural inclination towards the Shard's intent.
+Not anyone can choose to take up a Shard, with this Connection or alignment with the Intent being a requirement for becoming the Vessel of a Shard.
+This rule, however, was less strict immediately after the Shattering, allowing greater flexibility.
+Nonetheless, the rule did exist and not any individual could have taken up any of the Shards.

 #### Immortality
 Vessels are inherently immortal and ageless beings, due to the power that they possess and become.
 This is due to the fact that Vessels are, essentially, a hub or nexus for the power of the Shard.
 Therefore, they are a sentient bundle of Investiture.
 While unable to die from disease or old age, Vessels can be killed in specific circumstances.
 Such as when killed or Splintered by another Vessel, or when struck by Nightblood.
 They can also be killed if they break an oath, which leaves holes in them that can be exploited to kill them.